binerogroup/documentation/general/quotas.rst

 ======
 Quotas
 ======

-Public cloud offerings are at risk for abusive use by individuals looking to run applications for as long as they can at no cost.
-To limit the impact of potential miss-use of the service, quotas exist on the amount of resources that can be provisioned in the cloud.
-These quotas can be adjusted in the event they do not meet a customers need.
-To achieve this, :doc:`contact our support-department </general/getting-support>` and as for the quotas to be raised.
-Assuming we have the relevant details on your account and you've payed for at least one month of usage, this is normally not a difficult process.
+Public cloud offerings are at risk for fraud and abuse accounts by individuals looking to consume our cloud platform at no cost.

+To limit the impact of potential misuse of the cloud platform, we enforce quotas on the amount of resources that can be provisioned per account.

+These quotas can be adjusted to accomodate your needs by :doc:`contacting our support </general/getting-support>`.
+Please ensure that you've entered relevant details on your account and has paid for atleast one months of usage.

 Default quotas
 --------------

 The default quotas, available out of the box, are as follows:

 - :doc:`vCores </compute/flavors>`: 40